Mnwa/sonya/documentation/sharding.md

 SonyaWQ cluster will consist of two parts:
 * `Queue`.
 Many instances of queues from the first schema, but messages of every queue will distribute between every queue instance.
 * `Proxy`.
 Proxy instances will be automatically distributing messages between queues.
+  The proxy uses the `Maglev` consistent hashing algorithm for routing messages.

 #### Service discovery
 Every proxy must know about all available queue shards in your cluster.